bsavitzky/rigidRegistration/README.md

 ## Getting started

-The code can be acquired simply by cloning this repository to your computer, using the green "Clone or download" button, or by typing into the command line
+The code can be acquired by cloning this repository to your computer, using the green "Clone or download" button, or by typing into the command line

 ```
 git clone https://github.com/bsavitzky/rigidRegistration.git